elevendroids/spi-level-shifter-phat/README.md

 # SPI Level Shifter pHAT

-An expansion board for Raspberry Pi Zero/2/3/4 and other pin-compatible SBCs.
+An expansion board for Raspberry Pi Zero / 2 / 3 / 4 and other pin-compatible SBCs.

 Provides a configurable SPI interface with a level shifter to communicate with 3.3V and 1.8V logic level devices.

-In addition to that, this board can also be used as a SPI NOR Flash in-system programmer - target power supply and interface can be controlled in software to avoid interference with a running system.
+In addition, this board can also be used as a SPI NOR Flash in-system programmer - target power supply and interface can be controlled in software to avoid interference with a running system.

 # Features